Best Floor Tiles

 The best part: this unique custom-made flooring is rather affordable.
 Installation costs range from $6-8 per square foot, which is cheaper than natural stone.

-Moreover, concrete is one of the most durable, and long lasting options.
-It is highly resistant to foot traffic, staining, moisture.
+Moreover, concrete is one of the most durable, and long lasting flooring options.
+It is highly resistant to foot traffic, staining and moisture.
 Once installed, you will most likely never have to replace it again!

-The only major downside is extreme hardness.
+The only major downside to concrete floors is extreme hardness.
 Some people may find it uncomfortable to the touch when walking with bare feet.
-Also, small children or elderly individuals would get hurt, if slipping and falling.
+Also, small children or elderly individuals may get hurt, in case of slipping and falling.